Gallopsled/pwntools-tutorial/walkthrough/shellcode-advanced/README.md

 # FAQ and Common Problems

-## "Reserved wodrs declared in template"
+## "Reserved words declared in template"

 You can't have any variables named `loop`, among some other things.
 It's a limitation of Mako.